-DAFM is obliged to share details of the certificates issued each year with the Office of the Revenue Commissioners (Revenue), including, in relation to each certificate, the information specified on the certificate.
+DAFM is obliged to share details of the certificates issued each year with Revenue, including, in relation to each certificate, the information specified on the certificate.
 This information may be used by Revenue to review claims.

-The data shared will contain personal data including the name, address and TRN of the farmer along with the certificate number and the details of the equipment purchased and the qualifying expenditure.
-This is to ensure that each individual farmer partaking in the scheme has a unique identifier number.
+The data shared will contain personal data including the name, address and TRN of the farmer, along with the certificate number and the details of the equipment purchased and the qualifying expenditure.
+This is to ensure that each individual farmer partaking in the scheme has a unique identification number.
 In the case of an individual, their TRN will be that person's Personal Public Service Number (PPSN).
-The use of the PPSN will allow the individual claim to be matched accurately, processed and will ensure that the relevant capital allowances are being claimed.
+The use of the TRN will allow the individual claim to be matched accurately, processed, and will ensure that the relevant capital allowances are being claimed.